 - Chronic, low-level inflammation, which is more common in people who are obese and is linked with increased cancer risk.

 - Higher amounts of estrogen produced by fat tissue, which can drive the development of some cancers, such as breast and endometrial cancers.

 - Fat cells may also affect processes that regulate cancer cell growth.

 - Colon and rectum

 A report from the American Association for Cancer Research also has evidence linking obesity to the liver, cervix, and multiple myeloma (cancer of plasma cells) cancers.

 What can be done to prevent cancers linked to obesity?

 Follow a healthy eating plan.
 Take into account your calorie needs and those of your family.

 Be active.
-According to Mayo clinic, 30 minutes a day of physical activity are recommended if you wish to keep your current body weight.
-However if you are currently overweight, you should consult your physician for a personalized plan.
+According to the Mayo Clinic, 30 minutes a day of physical activity are recommended if you wish to keep your current body weight.
+However, if you are currently overweight, you should consult your physician for a personalized plan.

 Here’s a video by the University of Michigan, with more advice on how to improve your health to prevent cancer: